Harry Kent (cyclist): Career

 At the 1970 British Commonwealth Games, Kent won the gold medal in the men's 1 km time trial, with his time of 1:08.69 establishing a new Commonwealth Games record.
 It was his country's first gold medal in cycling at the Commonwealth Games, and was one of two golds that New Zealand won at that year's Games (the other was by Bruce Biddle in the road race).
 He finished in fourth place in the sprint and sixth in the 10 mile scratch race.
 Although Kent won Match A in the semifinals of the former event, he lost the next two matches against Gordon Johnson, who at one point forced Kent up against the guard rails.

 Several weeks later, Kent competed at the UCI Track Cycling World Championships in Leicester.
 He secured silver in the men's 1 km time trial, narrowly missing out on gold to Niels Fredborg by 0.4 seconds.
 This was New Zealand's first medal at the world track championships.
 In recognition of his achievements that year, Kent was named New Zealand Sportsman of the Year, and was conferred the Lonsdale Cup.

 Kent competed at the 1972 Summer Olympics in the men's 1 km time trial but did not start in the men's sprint.
 He finished 16th in the former event with a time of 1:09.10.

 Later life

 After retiring from professional cycling, Kent returned to Upper Hutt and managed his family's garden nursery.
 He ran a fruit and vegetable market, named Trentham Village Market, and acquired the nickname of the "Flying Florist".
-Kent was elected to the city council and served for nine years during the 1970s and 1980s.
+Kent was elected to the Upper Hutt City Council and served for nine years during the 1970s and 1980s.
 He was one of the two guests of honour when the Wellington Velodrome was reopened in December 2003, together with Sarah Ulmer.

 Kent ran again as city councillor in 2016, after engaging in a protracted legal dispute with the council over the commercial assessment of his business.
 He ultimately finished last among twenty candidates who were vying for ten seats.
 He was honoured by Cycling New Zealand that same year on its Wall of Fame at the Cambridge Avantidrome.